umairda/forex/README.md

 ### /#/readandstore

  - Daily OHLC data is pulled from Sierra Chart files and stored in MongoDB "forex" database, under the "ohlcs" collections
- - Sierra Chart data files are included in (repository root)\sierrachart\data, the data file path is specified in routes\dataFilesPath.js
+ - Sierra Chart data files are included in sierrachart/data, the data file path is specified in routes/dataFilesPath.js
  - Shows earliest ohlc data date in file (green) and most recent ohlc data date in file (red)
  - Can retrieve most recent data by clicking on each pair

 ### /#/graph

  - graphs a currency pair over a specified date range

 Back-end routes: